-- Demand forecasts are trying to evaluate the expected traffic that the investment will support and facilitate.
+- Demand forecasts trying to evaluate the expected traffic that the investment will support and facilitate.

 - Liner shipping strategies, particularly how they service markets and how the port fits within their service configuration in terms of ship capacity and frequency.
 While some ports are acting as load centers, others are transshipment hubs.
 The function of transshipment is often the outcome of the strategy of a shipping company to service-specific regions.

-- Hinterland transport capacity and accessibility are contingent on the cargo bound to and originating from the port.
-It defines the existing and potential cargo base that could be handled by the port.
+- Hinterland transport capacity and accessibility which are contingent on the cargo bound to and originating from the port.
+They define the existing and potential cargo base that could be handled by the port.

 - Competition between terminals, since there may be competing terminals within the same port facility.
 Terminals in a monopolistic situation usually have more pricing power but can be linked with higher returns.